moskowite/moskowite.github.io/_posts/2022-10-23-using-github-pages-with-jekyll.md

     - jekyll
     - powershell
 ---
-This post is documentation of setting up this Jekyll site with the Chirpy theme using GitHub Pages for hosting and continuos deployment using GitHub Actions.
+This post is documentation of setting up this [Jekyll site](https://jekyllrb.com/){:target="_blank"} with the [Chirpy theme](https://chirpy.cotes.page/){:target="_blank"} using [GitHub Pages](https://pages.github.com/){:target="_blank"} for hosting and continuos deployment using GitHub Actions.
 The post may also serve as a tutorial for anyone who may want to follow the same steps to create their own GitHub Page with Jekyll.

 ## Getting Started